Can Bankruptcy Take Your Social Security?

 Don't Commingle Social Security Money With Other Funds

-When you declare that certain funds are exempt in bankruptcy (you do this in your bankruptcy papers), it's your responsibility to prove your right to retain the money.
-Just because you claim that a portion of your bank account balance is exempt Social Security benefits doesn't mean that the bankruptcy trustee will believe you—especially if you've mixed the benefits with other funds in the same account (called commingling).
+When you declare that certain funds are exempt from bankruptcy in your bankruptcy petition, you must prove your right to retain the money.
+Simply claiming a portion of your bank account balance is exempt Social Security benefits doesn't mean the bankruptcy trustee will believe you, especially if you've mixed or "commingled" them with other funds in the same account.
 Commingling makes it difficult to prove which funds are exempt.

 What to Do If You've Commingled Funds